The richest sources of original texts on the internet are the noble websites of

 Mendelssohn: I gratefully scanned the fine translation of Jerusalem by Allan Arkush (Brandeis University Press, 1983), and was helped by having the good German text edited by David Martyn (Aisthesis Archiv, 2001).
 The English text that can be found on the internet is a poorly scanned and hard-to-use version of an 1838 translation by M. Samuels.

 Montaigne: The only relatively recent translation I could get a digital version of was that of M. A. Screech (1991), so I started each essay with that on my monitor.
-But the earlier translation by Donald M. Frame (1948) is nearly always better, and the version on this website owes more to it than to the other.
-Frame's worst mistake was to pummel the many quoted Latin verses into rhymed English.
+That translation was applauded when it first appeared, but in fact there was no need for it, because a much better translation, by Donald M. Frame, had appeared four decades earlier and was still in print.
 Screech provides detailed references to the sources of the Latin quotations; these are useful, though surprisingly many are wrong.
 Frequent consultations with the translations by Florio (1603) and Cotton (1685) (edited by Hazlitt (1877)) were a very little help.

 Newton: For the Latin text (Descartes . . . etc.) I worked from the translation in Unpublished Scientific Papers of Isaac Newton (Cambridge University Press, 1962), edited by Rupert and Marie Boas Hall.